Jessica Evans, LCSW, LCAS, Transforming Touch ® Level 1 Practitioner

 MOOD DISORDERS

-I support clients struggling with depression, perfectionism, burn out, and high functioning anxiety.
-Many of my clients “look good and feel bad” or are over functioning in many areas of their lives but struggle with loneliness, emptiness, feeling different, or not good enough.
-While I can certainly support by providing worksheets, apps, videos, etc. that might be helpful, I believe you are coming to therapy for an experience that you cannot find on the internet or in a workbook.
-I support with identifying the root cause rather than attempting to only solve the immediate issue so that you do not find yourself back in therapy again and again.
+I support clients struggling with depression, perfectionism, burnout, and high-functioning anxiety.
+Many of my clients “look good and feel bad,” or are overfunctioning in many areas of their lives but struggle with loneliness, emptiness, feeling different, and not feeling good enough.
+While I can certainly support by providing worksheets, apps, or videos, I believe you are coming to therapy for an experience that you cannot find on the internet or in a workbook.
+I support identifying the root cause rather than attempting to only solve the immediate issue so you don’t find yourself back in therapy again and again.
+I also help explore whether there are other contributing factors, such as physical problems, ADHD, or other undiagnosed health issues that have gone untreated and been labeled too simply as depression or anxiety.
+I enjoy working with those who believe they may be on the spectrum or have ADHD but were missed in childhood due to being gifted or able to mask these symptoms.

 HOW I HELP

-My personal experience with therapy began in high school, when I was a “behavioral problem” and experimenting with harmful ways to cope.
-I have participated in individual therapy, group therapy, workshops, intensive therapy, and support groups since then.
-I believe that I am unable to take my clients to places that I have not been myself in terms of depth and healing experiences, so I do my own work to make sure I am healthy for my clients and my wellbeing.
+My personal experience with therapy began in high school when I was a “behavioral problem” and experimenting with harmful ways to cope.
+Since then, I have participated in individual therapy, group therapy, workshops, intensive therapy, and support groups.
+I believe that I am unable to take my clients to places that I have not been myself in terms of depth and healing experiences, so I do my own work to make sure I am showing up in a healthy place for my clients.

 MORE ABOUT ME

-Outside of the office I try to be as congruent as I can with who I am inside the office.
 I chose social work as a profession because of its inclusivity and alignment with my personal beliefs.
-I read books, listen to podcasts, and love music.
-Currently I have a playlist for every mood, time of day, and favorite genres and lost count at 50.
-I consider myself a lifelong student and my Kindle library looks quite boring to those outside the field because they are filled with books relating to learning my craft.
-I love exploring North Carolina, finding every waterfall in the state, and spending time on the ocean where I was born.
-I’m a dog person and I’m not proud to admit that he gets the best spot in the bed and often the best scraps of food.
+I love anything creative and have tried my hand at performing on stage, doing improv comedy, singing, dancing, and writing poetry.
+I love books, podcasts, and music.
+Currently, I have a playlist for every mood and time of day and have lost count after 100.
+I consider myself a lifelong student, and my library looks quite boring to those outside the field because they are filled with books related to learning my craft.
+On weekends, you can find me with my dogs and fiancé, at a concert, thrifting, making something, doing yoga, or soaking up the outdoors.
+I love exploring North Carolina and spending time on the ocean where I was born.
+I look forward to meeting you and supporting you in living the life I know is out there for you.